 An Entity is a User-created public identity used to conduct both types of activities in Embermine: Transactions and Interactions.

 Creator: An entity that creates and manages Projects and Smart Contracts.
 They can hire Collaborators and interact with Customers.

 Collaborator: An Entity that works on Projects and accepts Smart Contracts.
 They work with Creators and interact with Customers.

 Project: An Entity that can create Project Compacts (compiled Smart Contracts) as well as create and sell Products.
 Directed by the Creator.

 Customers: An Entity that purchases Products and interacts with Creators, Collaborators, and other Customers.

-Constructors: A special Entity that provides block “mining”, IPFS data storage, and User identity confirmation services for the Embermine platform in exchange for SPARK, EMB, and HEAT.
+Constructors: A special Entity that provides block “mining”, IPFS data storage, and User identity confirmation services for the Embermine platform in exchange for SPARK, MBRS, and HEAT.
 Constructors only conduct activities with Users, other Constructors, Projects, and the Ecosystem itself.
 They do not interact with other Entity types.

 Composite Entity: An encrypted group of Entities bound by a Project Compact which transact and interact as one unit with other Entities, but maintain autonomy within the Composite.
 Cornerstone of enterprise use case.

 SPARK: The token of value used to conduct Embermine transactions including purchases of digital goods, smart contracts, and other applications and services provided by Embermine and its third-party developers.
 Its value is pegged to bitUSD.